 DYSARTHRIA (SLURRED SPEECH)

-You may be struggling to produce clear speech, or often needing to repeat yourself to others because they are finding your speech difficult to understand.
-You might find you are speaking too fast or too slow or speaking too softly, or maybe your voice has just changed in some way.
-These are all signs of what is known as dysarthria, which is the result of brain damage causing you to have weak muscles in any of the following areas: the face, jaw, lips, tongue, throat, velum (the part that either closes off the nasal cavity or allows air to go through the nasal cavity) and muscles of breathing.
-Often dysarthria can be seen following a stroke or can occur as a result of a neurological condition such as cerebral palsy or Parkinson’s disease.
+Dysarthria occurs when the muscles you use to talk are damaged, paralyzed, or weakened.
+As a result, you may struggle to speak clearly or need to repeat yourself often because others find your speech difficult to understand.
+You may find you are speaking too quickly, too slowly, too softly, or your voice has changed in some way.
+Dysarthria is the result of brain damage causing weak muscles in any of the following areas: the face, jaw, lips, tongue, throat, velum (the part that either closes off the nasal cavity or allows air to go through the nasal cavity) and breathing muscles.
+Dysarthria can often be seen following a stroke, but can also occur as a result of a neurological condition such as cerebral palsy or Parkinson’s disease.
 Other signs of dysarthria include:

 Slurred or mumbled speech